mateuzor/my_pocs/poc-accessibility-web/README.md

 ✓ should have no accessibility violations
 ```

-If you break accessibility (e.g., remove an `aria-label` or use incorrect structure), the test will fail and point to the violated rule.
+If you break accessibility (e.g., remove an `aria-label` or use incorrect structure), the test will fail and point to the violated rule with a direct link to documentation.

 ---